chef/chef-web-docs/chef_master/source/attributes.rst

 #.
 An ``override`` attribute located in an environment
 #.
 A ``force_override`` attribute located in a cookbook attribute file
 #.
 A ``force_override`` attribute located in a recipe
 #.
-An ``automatic`` attribute identified by Ohai at the start of the chef-client run
+An ``automatic`` attribute identified by Ohai at the start of the Chef Infra Client run

 where the last attribute in the list is the one that is applied to the node.